2023-2024 FAFSA

 Free Application for Federal Student Aid

-Beginning October 1, 2022, students can begin completing the 2023-2024 Free Application for Federal Student Aid (FAFSA) at StudentAid.gov.
+The 2024-2025 FAFSA is available to file NOW at StudentAid.gov.
 The FAFSA is the main college financial aid application students must complete in order to determine state and federal scholarship and/or grant qualification.
-All students should file the 2023-2024 FAFSA regardless of post-secondary plans!
+All students should file the 2024-2025 FAFSA regardless of post-secondary plans!

 Prior to FAFSA completion, the student and the student’s parent must create an FSA ID username and password at StudentAid.gov.
 This is the only site for FSA ID creation.
 The student and parent must have two working email accounts to create FSA IDs.
 The email addresses cannot be the same for the student and parent.
 It is recommended that students use a personal email address instead of a high school email as the email could be deactivated after graduation.
 Since FSA ID is the student and parent’s electronic signature, it is important that FSA ID information is stored in a secure place for future reference should changes need to be made after FAFSA submission.

-• 2021 Federal Tax Return or other income documentation
+• 2022 Federal Tax Return or other income documentation for student and parent(s)

 • Social Security number(s)